No news from Calls for Participation

 The French Graduate School of Video Games and Interactive Media (Enjmin) is Cnam's school specialized in Video Games.

-Enjmin proposes continuing education programs, apprenticeship training, a Bachelor’s degree in Computer Games, an Engineering degree in Computer Science & Multimedia, a Master’s degree in Games & Interactive Media (jointly accredited with the Poitiers University) and a post-Master program developed in partnership with Les Gobelins, l’École del’Image.
+Enjmin proposes continuing education programs, apprenticeship training, a Bachelor’s degree in Computer Science with a concentration in Video Games, an Engineering degree in Computing & Multimedia, a Master’s degree in Games & Interactive Media and a post-Master' degree in Interactive Digital Experiences developed in partnership with GOBELINS Paris.

 Two Cnam research laboratories are directly involved in the field of Games & Interactive Media, CEDRIC (Centre d'Études et De Recherche en Informatique et Communications) which gathers research activities in computer science, and the Dicen IDF laboratory, a research unit in information and communication sciences attached to three institutions: Cnam, Paris-Est Marne-la-Vallée University and Paris-Ouest Nanterre La Defense University.

 Furthermore, Cnam and Enjmin are one of the most active members of Cap Digital, Europe’s largest cluster.

 Bachelor Level Programs

 - BA in Computer Science with a concentration in Video Games (sandwich course / 3 years)

 Master Level Programs

 - Engineering degree in Computing & Multimedia (sandwich course / 3 years)

 - Master's degree in Video Games and Interactive Media (jointly accredited with the University of Poitiers.
-Optional dual degree with the Cologne Game Lab / 2 years)
+Optional dual degree with the Cologne Game Lab, Germany, and a one-year "Passerelle" with Ecole NAD-UQAC, Canada)

-- Post-master's degree in Interactive Digital Experiences (in partnership with Gobelins, the School of Images and accredited by the “Conférence des Grandes Ecoles” – French association regrouping 223 schools in France, among which business schools as well as engineering, architecture and design schools / 1.5 years)
+- Post-master's degree in Interactive Digital Experiences (in partnership with GOBELINS Paris and accredited by the “Conférence des Grandes Ecoles” – French association regrouping 223 schools in France, among which business schools as well as engineering, architecture and design schools / 1.5 years)

 Research Activity and Main Areas